DataDog/kafka-kit/cmd/topicmappr/README.md

       --brokers string                Broker list to scope all partition placements to --force-rebuild                 Forces a complete map rebuild -h, --help                          help for rebuild
-      --ignore-warns                  Produce a map even if warnings are encountered --map-string string             Rebuild a partition map provided as a string literal --metrics-age int               Kafka metrics age tolerance (in minutes) (when using storage placement) (default 60) --optimize string               Optimization priority for the storage placement strategy: [distribution, storage] (default "distribution")
+      --map-string string             Rebuild a partition map provided as a string literal --metrics-age int               Kafka metrics age tolerance (in minutes) (when using storage placement) (default 60) --optimize string               Optimization priority for the storage placement strategy: [distribution, storage] (default "distribution")